• Skip to main content

 Whiskey, rum, port wine – if that’s not weird, I don’t know what is.

 But it tastes unbelievable.
-The remaining ingredients are raspberry cordial, lime juice, Dead Rabbit orinoco bitters (my favorite bitters in the world) and fresh nutmeg.
+The remaining ingredients are raspberry cordial, lime juice, Dead Rabbit orinoco bitters (among my favorite bitters in the world) and fresh nutmeg.

 It’s a funky, fruity, citrusy, boozy concoction that is among my favorite cocktails in the world.